mx1001/hardops_manual/docs/circular.md

 ![cs1](img/circ1/c1.gif)

-There is a ctrl + click 3d cursor circular array which was intended for assistance with things like Boxcutter.
+There is a <kbd>ctrl</kbd> + click 3d cursor circular array which was intended for assistance with things like Boxcutter.

 ![cs1](img/circ1/c2.gif)